JarbasHiveMind/HiveMind-core/readme.md

 # Getting started

-At this moment development is in very early stages.
+At this moment development is in early stages but mostly stable.

 You will need to look around existing projects and examples folder until documentation is written and the project a little more polished

+The easiest way to get started is by using the [Hivemind Skill](https://github.com/JarbasSkills/skill-hivemind)

+The main configuration can be found at

+    '~/.cache/json_database/HivemindCore.json'

 # Components